heykathl/CV/README.md

 I always seek to develop strong relationships and aspire to display positivity amongst colleagues, and strongly value the key fundamentals of teamwork.
 I have recently had the opportunity to further develop this skillset where I have taken on mentorship responsibilities for students in later cohorts of the Makers Bootcamp.
 Through this mentorship, I've provided guidance on learning outcomes, wellbeing support and overall encouragement.

 #### Organisation and Time Management
 Effective time management and working well under pressure are skills that I excel at.
 I am productive, proactive and committed to achieving success.
-I am a self-managed, organised person and have a number of tools and techniques I employ to ensure deadlines, milestones and targets are met – this has been showcased through my time at Makers Academy.
+I am a self-managed, organised person and have a number of tools and techniques I employ to ensure deadlines, milestones and targets are met – this has been showcased through both my previous work experience and my time at Makers Academy.

+Within my past work experience, I consistently manage a large caseload of circa 80 planning applications, appeal submissions and hearings, development committee and pre-application meetings, and counter and phone duties.
+I am able to prioritise tasks and ensure that my time is used efficiently.

-My organisational skills have been established through the various projects that I’ve completed, particularly my last two group projects.
+My organisational skills have been further established through various projects that I’ve completed, particularly my last two group projects.
 We used a number of organisational tools to prioritise agile development.
 This included Trello, a Kanban project board for managing tickets and observing workflow, Google drive, to store our resources and documentation of our daily stand-ups and retros, and GitHub issues, to focus on important tasks and manage workflow simultaneously.
 Additionally, I've used a variety of tools to assist with my note-taking and process modelling, such as Quiver, Miro and Diagrams.net.

 ## Education